Quetzelix-Guild/secure-contain-prompt/docs/01b-object-classes.md

 An incident-response agent drafts an apology for an incident caused by an agentic workflow, subtly shifting blame away from the system and toward “complex stakeholder dynamics.”

-# Classification Examples

-Replace "xxx" with either a number or TBD (if next number is yet 'to be determined')

-> Example #1: SCP-DIG-LOD-001

-> Example #2: SCP-DIG-LOD-TBD

-### Example 1: The Load-Bearing Assistant

-    Item #: SCP-DIG-LOD-xxx
-    Primary Class: Load-Bearing
-    Secondary Class: Access
-    Object Class: Thaumiel / Euclid-transition risk

-Reason:

-The core failure is hidden dependency.
-Access matters because the assistant often becomes load-bearing by connecting documents, meetings, calendars, and communication channels.

-### Example 2: The Metrics Basilisk

-    Item #: SCP-DIG-PXY-xxx
-    Primary Class: Proxy Capture
-    Secondary Class: Narrative
-    Object Class: Euclid / Cascade-Risk

-Reason:

-The core failure is metric optimization replacing purpose.
-Narrative matters because the dashboard tells a story about success that may not match reality.

-### Example 3: The Component Cabal

-    Item #: SCP-DIG-ACC-xxx
-    Primary Class: Access
-    Secondary Class: Recursive
-    Object Class: Keter / Cascade-Risk

-Reason:

-The core failure is delegated system access and constraint inheritance failure.
-Recursive dynamics appear when helper agents spawn additional helper agents or tool chains.

-## Revision Rule

-This taxonomy is expected to evolve.

-If a new class becomes necessary, add it deliberately.

-Before adding a new class, ask:

-1. Does this describe a distinct failure mechanism?
-2. Is it different from the existing classes?
-3. Would contributors use it to classify more than one entry?
-4. Does it help readers recognize a real risk?
-5. Does it make the joke more diagnostic?

 If the answer is yes, expand the taxonomy.

 If the answer is no, use an existing class, secondary class, or cross-cutting tag.